nilsh7/Hot-STARSHIP/README.md

 ```
 This plots the degree of char through the material after 20, 100 and 200 seconds.

+There are two different coordinate systems which are shifted by the recession amount ``s``.
+The coordinate system with the coordinate `z` is fixed in space.
+Therefore this coordinate refers to actual stationary physical locations.
+However some of these locations near the surface may be "eaten up" by the receding surface.
+On the other hand, the origin of the coordinate system with coordinate `x` moves with the surface.
+Therefore these locations are at a fixed depth from the surface.
+Large values might therefore be moving out of the material.

 Dependent variables include:
 - `T`: temperature
 - `rho`: density